ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 : Common locale data repository {{CLDR}}, a project of the Unicode Consortium to provide locale data to applications.

-For more information about time scales, see {{Appendix E of RFC1305}}, Section 3 of {{ISO8601}}, and the appropriate ITU documents
+For more information about timescales, see {{Appendix E of RFC1305}}, Section 3 of {{ISO8601}}, and the appropriate ITU documents
 {{ITU-R-TF.460-6}}.